Good Eye Care Habits & Hygiene

 - Optic nerve and eye pressure tests to spot glaucoma

 It’s also important to be on the look-out for any changes in your vision.
-If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Mario Barrera.
+If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Roberto Ramos.

 Incorporate these tips and habits into your lifestyle to maintain healthy eyes and a high quality of life.
 Texas State Optical Laredo offers comprehensive eye exams in Laredo, Texas, and will be happy to answer any questions you may have about ways to maintain healthy vision.